 British Virgin Islands

 Steady trade winds and line of sight navigation, accompanied by perfect beaches, wonderful wildlife and some of the most welcoming people you’re likely to meet.
-Taken all together its easy to see why the BVI’s are a firm favourite with charterers at every level.
+Taken all together its easy to see why the BVI are a firm favorite with charterers at every level.

 Norman Island was the main inspiration for Robert Louis Stevenson’s “Treasure Island.”
-Spanish pirates are rumoured to have buried their treasure all around the island in the 18th Century.
-These days its an amazing place to visit within the BVI’s.
+Spanish pirates are rumored to have buried their treasure all around the island in the 18th Century.
+These days its a great place to visit within the BVI.

 One of the larger Islands in the BVI group, Anegada is nicknamed the “Drowned” Island.
-Unlike most islands in the region Anegada is not volcanic in origin but rather formed of one large dried out reef.
+Anegada is not volcanic in origin but rather formed of one large dried out reef.

 The island is 10 miles long and 2.5 miles wide with no point being higher than 8.5m.
-The whole island is surrounded by one enormous horse-shoe reef that is 18 miles long, making it the third largest reef system in the world.
-This reef provides spectacular snorkelling & diving opportunities allowing you to come face to face with amazing sea-life.
+The whole island is surrounded by one enormous horse-shoe reef that’s 18 miles long, making it the third largest reef system in the world.
+The reef provides spectacular snorkeling & diving opportunities allowing you to come face to face with spectacular sea-life.
 A true paradise on earth!